Beginner's Guide to Install and Use Conky in Ubuntu Linux

 What is Conky?

-Conky is a lightweight free system monitor available on Linux and BSD.
-It can display the system information and statistics such as CPU consumption, disk usage, RAM utilization, network speed etc in an elegant way.
+Conky is a lightweight system monitor available on Linux and BSD.
+It can display the system information and statistics such as CPU consumption, disk usage, RAM utilization, network speed, etc. in an elegant way.
 All the information is displayed on top of your wallpaper.
 It gives your desktop a live wallpaper feel.

 Don’t worry!
 You can still use Conky easily thanks to a GUI tool called Conky Manager.
 I’ll show you both GUI and command line way of installing Conky themes.

-Method 1: Use Conky with Conky Manager GUI tool [Beginner]
+Easier Method: Use Conky with Conky Manager GUI tool

-Install Conky Manager in Ubuntu and other Ubuntu-based Linux distributions
+Install Conky Manager in Ubuntu and other Ubuntu-based distributions

-You can install Conky Manager using the official PPA.
-Note that the PPA is only available for Ubuntu 14.04 and 16.04.
+You can install Conky Manager version 2.7 using PPA.
 Use the following commands in terminal:

-Once installed, you can start Conky Manager from the Unity Dash:
+Once installed, you can start Conky Manager from the menu.

-As I said before, using Conky Manager is same as using a wallpaper application.
-There are mainly three tabs to use: Theme, Edit and Options.
+As I said before, using Conky Manager is like using a wallpaper application.

 Change Conky theme